patelkrunal/SimpleQuiz-Android/README.md

-Android-Applications
+SimpleQuiz-Android
 ====================
-This Repository contains small android application that I made in class for course named "Software Design: Handheld Devices".
+This Repository contains Simple Quiz application that I made in class for course named "Software Design: Handheld Devices".